frankiesanjana/housing-price-predictor/README.md

 As such, two business requirements have been agreed with the client:

 * **BR1** The client is interested in discovering how the house attributes correlate with the sale price.
-Therefore, the client expects data visualizations of the correlated variables against the sale price to show that.
+Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
-* **BR2** The client is interested in predicting the house sales price from her four inherited houses, and any other house in Ames, Iowa.
+* **BR2** The client is interested in predicting the house sale price from her four inherited houses, and any other house in Ames, Iowa.

 ## Dataset Content
 * The dataset for this project is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
 A fictitious user story was created, where predictive analytics can be applied as in a real project in the workplace.